-Across from Cosmic Ray’s quick-service restaurant, and next to the Mad Tea Party ride, you can meet Alice and either The White Rabbit or The Mad Hatter.
+Across from Cosmic Ray’s quick-service restaurant in Tomorrowland and next to the Mad Tea Party attraction, you can meet Alice and either The White Rabbit or The Mad Hatter.
 If you want to meet them, it’s best to head there right when the park opens because the lines can get long.
 There are a lot of unbirthdays going on.

 Area Behind the Castle

 Right behind the castle, you can find The Fairy Godmother.
 She walks around a bit, but it’s still nice to meet her.
 Maybe she can make your dreams come true too.

 This is where you will also find a lot of random characters walking around that don’t really have a home, but wanted to come out and say hi.